brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 2/1 Thessalonians 2 2 bht.md

 # 1 Thessalonians 2:2 Commentary Help Text

 ## BHT:
-Amidst the conflicts and personal indignities faced by Paul and Silas, their boldness in speaking the Gospel was not mere natural courage, but a result of their confidence in God.
-Despite the opposition and abuse they experienced, they did not shy away from calling things by their right names.
-It was their unwavering faith and reliance on God that gave them the courage to continue proclaiming the message of salvation, even in the face of great opposition.
-Their triumph in Thessalonica was not founded on self-interest but on their deep conviction that the gospel came from God Himself.
+Despite facing conflicts and suffering before, we were bold in our God to speak the Gospel of God with much contention.
+This boldness stemmed from our confidence and trust in God as our God.
+The insults and mistreatment we endured in Philippi did not silence us, but rather fueled our determination and courage.
+It was not fanaticism, but a firm reliance on God that empowered us to continue preaching fearlessly in Thessalonica.
+Our sufferings and endurance served as proof that our cause was just and worth fighting for, and that the message we proclaimed came directly from God himself.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "We had the confidence to speak, our God, because all true confidence is in God as our God."
+1. "Our God, because all true confidence is in God as our God."
 2. "This word reproduces the feeling with which Paul and Silas opened their ministry among them."
 3. "in (amidst) much conflict, viz. under outward circumstances conflicting much with our work: and therefore that work could be no empty thing, which was thus maintained."

 ### Jamieson-Fausset-Brown:
-1. "a circumstance which would have deterred mere natural, unspiritual men from further preaching."
+1. "A circumstance which would have deterred mere natural, unspiritual men from further preaching."
 2. "The ground of our boldness in speaking was the realization of God as 'OUR God.'"
-3. "striving earnestness...
-But here outward conflict with persecutors, rather than inward and mental, was what the missionaries had to endure."
+3. "Striving earnestness [as] competitors in a contest."

 ### Albert Barnes:
-1. "It is not wrong to call things by their right names, and when we have been abused, it is not necessary that we should attempt to smooth the matter over by saying that it was not so."
+1. "The shame of the treatment consisted in the fact that it was wholly undeserved; that it was contrary to the laws; and that it was accompanied with circumstances designed to make their punishment as ignominious as possible."
-2. "Paul evidently appeals to this in order to show them that they were not impostors, and that they were not influenced by the hope of ease or of selfish gains."
+2. "It is not wrong to call things by their right names, and when we have been abused, it is not necessary that we should attempt to smooth the matter over by saying that it was not so."
-3. "The triumph of the gospel there was secured only by an effort of the highest kind, and by overcoming the most formidable opposition."
+3. "Paul evidently appeals to this in order to show them that they were not impostors, and that they were not influenced by the hope of ease or of selfish gains."

 ### Marvin Vincent:
-1. "Paul's sensitiveness to personal indignity appears in the narrative in Acts 16:0, which gives the historical explanation of the two words."
+1. "Having suffered before [προπαθοντες] .
+N. T. o.
+Although we had suffered."
-2. "Their boldness was not mere natural courage, but was inspired by God."
+2. "Having been shamefully entreated [υβρισθεντες] .
+Comp.
+Matthew 22:32; Acts 14:5."
-3. "It points to the monotheistic character of the gospel."
+3. "We waxed bold [επαρρησιασαμεθα] .
+Only once elsewhere in Paul, Ephesians 6:20.
+Frequent in Acts."

 ### Philip Schaff:
-1. "Such breaks in the consecution of his thoughts are not infrequent in Paul’s writing."
+1. "Paul speaks of his fearlessness in preaching, and permits his readers to infer the results."
-2. "There was much in Thessalonica to alarm and silence him: there was that which produced in his own spirit much commotion and perturbation; but amidst this inward disturbance his wrestling faith triumphed, and by leaning on God he derived courage sufficient for the emergency."
+2. "Paul appeals to his voluntary and continued endurance of suffering and to his braving of perils, in proof that his cause was a good one, worth suffering for."
 3. "The gospel of God, so called because the message comes from God, and because He also originates the salvation of which it speaks."

 ### Archibald T. Robertson:
-1. "More than the bodily suffering it was the personal indignity that had been offered to him as a Roman citizen."
-(Commentary)
+1. "More than the bodily suffering it was the personal indignity that had been offered to him as a Roman citizen" (Milligan), for which account see Acts 16:16-40, an interesting example of how Acts and the Epistles throw light on each other.
-2. "The insult in Philippi did not close Paul's mouth, but had precisely the opposite effect 'in our God.'"
-(Commentary)
+2. The insult in Philippi did not close Paul's mouth, but had precisely the opposite effect "in our God."
+It was not wild fanaticism, but determined courage and confidence in God that spurred Paul to still greater boldness in Thessalonica.
-3. "It was not wild fanaticism, but determined courage and confidence in God that spurred Paul to still greater boldness in Thessalonica."
-(Commentary)
+3. This figure of the athletic games (αγων) may refer to outward conflict like Philippians 1:30 or inward anxiety (Colossians 2:1).
+He had both in Thessalonica.

 ### John Gill:
-1. "and were shamefully entreated, as ye know, at Philippi"
+1. "But even after that we had suffered before,....
+Before they came to Thessalonica, which they would not have done, had their ministry been a light and empty one in itself, and unprofitable to others; and especially had this been the case, they would never have rashly engaged in it again, and exposed themselves to fresh sufferings and dangers, as they did..."
-2. "we were bold in our God to speak unto you the Gospel of God with much contention"
+2. "we were bold in our God to speak unto you the Gospel of God with much contention: and which still made it more manifestly appear, that the errand they came upon was a matter of importance, and that they did not proceed on a slight foundation..."
-3. "and all this was 'in our God'; or 'by the confidence' of our God"
+3. "The Syriac version renders it the 'Gospel of Christ'; see Romans 1:16 and it being so, they 'were bold to speak it'; or they spoke it both with liberty of mind, the Spirit of God being with them, and with freedom of speech, a door of utterance being opened for them..."

 ### John Wesley:
 1. We had suffered — In several places.